Making the Most of Constructive Resistance

 Step 1: Collect

-The first step is to capture this resistance and its root causes—especially for "good" resistance where the root cause is often tied to the solutions or decisions coming from the project team.
+The first step is to capture the resistance and its root causes.
+This is especially important for constructive resistance where the root cause is often tied to the solutions or decisions coming from the project team.
 Be as clear and concrete as possible when capturing the specific objections or informed disagreement.
-As in the example above, managers and supervisors (those closest to the employees who must bring the solution to life in their day-to-day work) can often provide insights to help you clarify reasons behind the resistance you're documenting.
+As in the example above, people managers (those immediate supervisors closest to the employees who must bring the solution to life in their daily work) can often provide insights to help you clarify reasons behind the resistance you're documenting.

 Step 2: Convey

-Communicate objections and informed-disagreement points to the project team.
+Communicate objections and points of informed disagreement to the project team.
 Even if the project team designed the solution with the end user in mind, it's impossible to foresee every potential obstacle.
-Conveying the feedback from the resistant employees to the project team will offer a starting point for adjusting the solution or implementation process and can significantly improve the outcomes.
+Conveying the feedback from the employees exhibiting resistant behaviors to the project team will offer a starting point for adjusting the solution or implementation process and can significantly improve the outcomes.

-Resistance can be quite complex.
-But once we understand the different forms, we can begin to manage it.
-And some forms of resistance can be leveraged to improve aspects of the project and positively impact business outcomes.
-In the case of informed disagreement from an employee who has the Awareness, Desire, Knowledge, Ability and Reinforcement necessary to change, there may be an opportunity to gain valuable insights about potential flaws or other issues with the project or implementation process.
-Collecting and conveying this information to the project team can help you achieve better overall success with change.
+Managing resistance during change can be quite complex.
+Once we understand it, we can begin to help people experiencing negative impacts move through their barriers to adoption.
+And certain forms of resistance can be leveraged to improve aspects of the project and positively impact business outcomes.
+When an employee has an informed disagreement about a change, it can actually be a gift to the project team—an opportunity to gain valuable insights about potential issues with the project and achieve greater success with change.